daynemare/BCAD3PROG7312DeweyDecimalTrainerApplication/README.md

 # Author
  Dayne Mare`
 # Note
-Documentation for this project can be viewed by clicking the "Documentation file in the repository"
+Documentation for this project can be viewed by clicking the "Documentation" file in the repository.